Sawyer | Berson235 Park Ave. S., at 19th St., 11th fl.; 212-244-3055; sawyerberson.com

 Tod Williams Billie Tsien Architects222 Central Park S., nr.
 Seventh Ave.; 212-582-2385; twbta.com

-Williams and Tsien’s projects utilize unconventional walls of exquisite materials: bronze, fiberglass, glazed brick, the smoothest concrete.
+Williams and Tsien’s projects (which will include the Obama library) use unconventional walls of exquisite materials: bronze, fiberglass, glazed brick, the smoothest concrete.
 They can cleverly fit luxuries into tight spaces—a lap pool below a townhouse, say—without sacrificing serenity.

 The partners here practice a sophisticated, masculine modernism, integrating marble showers, open gas fireplaces, and stainless-steel kitchens.
 They prefer a neutral color palette, and their custom furniture helps to complete a client’s vision.
 The wall of one Soho loft boasts four large windows, each with its own light-bathed banquette—perfect for afternoon lounging.

-Favorites of the fashion crowd, West Chin and Roseann Repetti conjure sexy, sculptural spaces that will bring out your inner catwalker.
+Favorites of the fashion crowd, West Chin conjures sexy sculptural spaces that will bring out your inner catwalker.
 Though the effect is uncluttered and gallerylike, they keep coldness at bay by incorporating pops of bright color.
 Interior-design services are available as well.

 Work Architecture Company156 Ludlow St., nr.
 Stanton St., third fl.; 212-228-1333; work.ac

-This firm specializes in commercial and urban-planning projects that focus on the relationship between ecology and urbanism, but it tackles ambitious residential projects as well.
-The firm’s designs incorporate bold shapes, futuristic instal- lations, and innovative layouts: For a downtown loft, the architects built a sleek, bamboo alcove-stage that doubles as a dance floor between the kitchen and the living room. (ecofriendly)
+Dan Wood and Amale Andraos’s firm, usually known as WORKac, specializes in projects that focus on the relationship between ecology and urbanism, but it tackles ambitious residential projects as well.
+Its designs incorporate bold shapes, futuristic installations, and innovative layouts: For a downtown loft, the architects built a sleek bamboo alcove-stage that doubles as a dance floor between the kitchen and the living room. (ecofriendly)

 Workshop/APD39 W. 38th St., nr.
 Sixth Ave., seventh fl.; 212-273-9712; workshopapd.com